 These tasty Air Fryer Beer Brats will quickly move its way into your monthly dinner rotation.
 They are quick, easy and taste amazing!
 I make them when I don’t want to spend a lot of time in the kitchen, but still want a fun meal!
-Beer brats on the table in under one hour.
+Beer brats on the table in under 30 minutes.

 We often think of Beer Brats or Bratwurst as an Octoberfest or fall festival food that you only find during the autumn, but it is easy to make these any time of the year in just a few minutes with your Air Fryer.